mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 By its nature, concentration is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).

-## Inherited Centralization {#network}
+### Inherited Centralization {#network}

 Most Internet protocols and applications depend on other, "lower-layer" protocols and their implementations.
-The features, deployment, and operation of these dependencies can surface centralization risk into functions and applications built "on top" of them.
+The features, deployment, and operation of these dependencies can surface centralization into functions and applications built "on top" of them.

 For example, the network between endpoints can introduce centralization risk to application-layer protocols, because it is necessary for communication and therefore has power over it.
 A network might block access to, slow down, or change the content of various application protocols or specific services for financial, political, operational, or criminal reasons, thereby creating pressure to use other services, which can result in centralization of them.

 Likewise, having only a single implementation of a protocol is an inherited centralization risk, because applications that use it are vulnerable to the control it has over their operation.
-Even if it is Open Source, there might be inherited centralization risk if there are factors that make forking difficult (for example, the cost of maintaining that fork).
+Even if it is Open Source, there might be inherited centralization if there are factors that make forking difficult (for example, the cost of maintaining that fork).

-Inherited centralization risk is often present when users cannot find a substitute because network effects reduce the choices available to them.
+Inherited centralization is often present when users cannot find a substitute because network effects reduce the choices available to them.
 This kind of centralization can also be created by legal mandates and incentives that restrict the options for Internet access, the provision of a given function, or the range of implementations available.

 Some kinds of inherited centralization can be prevented by enforcing layer boundaries through use of techniques like encryption.
 When the number of parties who have access to content of communication are limited, parties at lower layers can be prevented from interfering with and observing it.
 Although those lower-layer parties might still be able to prevent communication, encryption also makes it more difficult to discriminate a target from other traffic.

 Note that the prohibitive effect of encryption on inherited centralization is most pronounced when most (if not all) traffic is encrypted.
 See also {{?RFC7258}}.

-## Platform Centralization {#platform}
+### Platform Centralization {#platform}

 The complement to inherited centralization is platform centralization -- where a function does not directly define a central role, but could facilitate centralization in the applications it supports.